 Student Government Association (SGA) – is “your voice” and “your advocate.”
 It consists of the Executive Board and the Student Senate who meet twice each month.
 Every activity fee-paying student is a member of the SGA and represented by a voting senator from each curriculum area or a representative from each student organization, and two ex-officio members from the Basic Skills programs.
 SGA offers members the opportunity to build leadership and communication skills, to learn work-related responsibilities, and to create an efficient/effective office environment.
 SGA members participate in community and student service programs, SGA conference meetings, intercollegiate contests, student activities, socials, and public speaking events.

 For more information, see the SGA web page, call 252.222.6269 or email@example.com You can also contact the Student Life Coordinator, Gabriel Raynor, at 252.222.6253 or firstname.lastname@example.org

 TRiO – Student Support Services – creates an academically-focused environment providing academic coaching, tutorial services, career and transfer exploration, study room support, and referrals to other services.
 Located in room 223 of McGee Building, TRiO’s goal is to provide the motivation and support to assist each student to reach his/her goal through overcoming academic and financial barriers to higher education.
-For more information, see the TRiO website or contact Donna Wolff, TRiO Director, at 252-222-6239 email@example.com
+For more information, see the TRiO website or contact Donna Wolff, TRiO Director, at 252-222-6239 or email@example.com

 Veteran Support Program –provides guidance and support necessary for a successful transition and enriched educational experience for all military-affiliated students at CCC.
 The program seeks to provide awareness of veteran benefits and available resources.
-For more information, contact the Student Life Coordinator at 252-222-6253 firstname.lastname@example.org
+For more information, contact the Student Life Coordinator at 252-222-6253 or firstname.lastname@example.org